lucngothanh-itr/portal-documentation-template/Home.md

 ## 📊 Architecture Overview

-The [PORTAL_NAME] Portal interacts with these microservices through Apollo Federation Gateway:
+The [PORTAL_NAME] Portal is built on a modern frontend framework that interacts with BTCY BioFlux microservices through Apollo Federation Gateway:

 ```mermaid
 graph TD